JessieLDR/data-parsing/README.md

 ### Format

-The below table shows the first few rows expected for: `PUB_RealtimeMktPrice_2019041309_v12.xml`
+The below table shows the first few rows expected for: `PUB_RealtimeMktPrice_2019041309_v12.xml` should look something like this:

 | Zone  | Type | Delivery Interval | Dollars per MW |
 | ------------- | ------------- | ------------- | ------------- |